Anti-Arabism in Turkey

-In Turkey, while most instances of anti-Arab sentiment have been directed at Syrian refugees, the phenomenon has more recently grown to include other Arabs, such as those from the Gulf countries.
-The country's far-right politics frequently consist of discourse portraying the Syrians and other Arabs as a backwards and uncivilized force afflicting the Turks.
-Rising levels of anti-Arab sentiment have also been attributed to the Turkish economic crisis.
+In Turkey, while most instances of anti-Arab racism have been brutally directed against Syrian refugees, the phenomenon has more recently grown to include other Arabs, such as those from the Gulf countries.
+Rising levelsof anti-Arab racism have also been attributed to the Turkish economic crisis.
 Additionally, it is also rooted in Turkey's migrant crisis, which began alongside the Arab Spring; the Turkish government had documented 3.7 million Syrians as refugees by 2018.
 That same year, the United Nations reported that 63.4% of all registered Syrian refugees in the world were in Turkey.
 A number of Turkish politicians have been critical of the large Arab presence in the country since the beginning of the Syrian Civil War.
 Both the CHP and the Victory Party criticized Erdoğan for his stance on Syrian refugees.
 Erdoğan remained the preferred candidate for many Arabs in Turkey because of the government's stance on refugees and CHP's cordial rhetoric toward the Assad regime.